-Initial configuration, step 4 of 9 4.
-DNS/Search Domain Settings Please provide the DNS and Search Domain configuration for this appliance.
+Initial configuration, step 4 of 9

+4. DNS/Search Domai n Settings

+- and Search Domain configuration for this appliance.
 DNS settings are optional.
+However, e Server, hostnames won't be able to be automatically converted to IP addresses.

+The Name Server(s) tha addresses. t the appliance will use.
+Please provide a space separated list of your Name Servers' IP

+Name Servers: 10.62.128.30 10.62.129.32

+The search domains the appliance should use when looking up unqualified hostnames in the DNS.

+Search Domain: cam.zeus.com

-However, without access to a Name Server, hostnames won't be able to be automatically converted to IP addresses.
-The Name Server(s) that the appliance will use.
-Please provide a space separated list of your Name Servers' IP addresses.
-Name Servers: 10.62.128.30 10.62.129.32 The search domains the appliance should use when looking up unqualified hostnames in the DNS.
-Search Domain: cam.zeus.com vtm-01' cannot be resolved using '10.62.128.30, 10.62.129.32'.
-The traffic manager will not work properly if it is identified by a name that is not resolvable.
-You can choose to identify this traffic manager with an IP address to fix the problem.
-If you wish to do this, select an IP address from the list below.
-Please tick the box before continuina.
-Select IP Address None Ignore Warning ☐ I understand the traffic manager may not function as expected if I do not use either a resolved hostname/IP address pair or select a specific IP address to use ■ Back Next ►
+identified by a name tha lved using '10.62.128.30, 10.62.129.32'.
+The traffic manager will not work properly if it is it is not resolvable.
+You can choose to identify this traffic manager with an IP address to vish to do this, select an IP address from the list below.
+Please tick the box before

+Select IP Address None •

+Ignore Warning I understand the traffic manager may not function as expected if I do not use either a resolved hostname/IP address pair or select a specific IP address to use

+■ Back Next ►